chryswoods/siremol.org/dynamics/visualisation/comparing.md

 * *Molecule list* : This lists the molecules that will be affected by the alignment request.
 By default, this will contain all molecules loaded from all files (so in this case, both h7n9.pdb and h7n9_rk.pdb).
 You can choose which molecule is used as the reference by clicking and selecting it from this list.
 * *Molecule list buttons* : These are buttons used to edit the above molecule list.
 You can click either; "Erase all" - removes all molecules from the list, "Erase selected" - removes the currently selected molecule from the list, "Add all" - add all molecules that have been loaded into VMD into this list, and "Add active" - add the molecules that are labelled as "active" (have an "A" written next to them in the VMD main window).

 We would like to align all frames of both h7n9.pdb and h7n9_rk.pdb against the first frame of h7n9.pdb.
-We want to align only the protein backbone, so we need to ensure that (1) the "Atom selection box" contains "protein", (2) that "Backbone" is ticked, (3) that we have selected h7n9.pdb in the "Molecule list", (4) that "Selected" is chosen in the "Reference selector" and (5) that the reference frame "ref:" is "0" in the "Frame selector".
+We want to align only the protein backbone, so we need to ensure that;

+1. The "Atom selection box" contains "protein",
+2. That "Backbone" is ticked,
+3. That we have selected h7n9.pdb in the "Molecule list",
+4. That "Selected" is chosen in the "Reference selector" and
+5. That the reference frame "ref:" is "0" in the "Frame selector".

 Once this is set, click "Align" to align the frames, and you should see something like this (you may need to rotate and zoom back into the molecule).

 ![Image of aligned molecules](vmd_compare5.jpg)